 If your baby is full-term and healthy you can begin tummy time as soon as you get home from the hospital.
 Tummy time is important for developing head control and gaining the strength they will need to be able to crawl and walk.

 You can never spoil a newborn

 You can’t spoil a baby.
 You’ll often hear people from older generations telling you to not give into them or cuddle them too much because you’ll spoil them.
 This isn’t true.
-Babies need attention and love to help them develop emotionally and intellectually.
+Babies need attention and love, and to be played with in order to help them develop emotionally and intellectually.